cylab-africa/mosip-deployment-guides/README.md

 * Run the ansible scripts that will install MOSIP
     * `cd mosip-infra/deployment/sandbox-v2/`
     * `an site.yml`
-* The main MOSIP web interface can be accessed by typing the console VMs IP address / hostname into a web browser.
+* The main MOSIP web interface can be accessed by typing the console VM's hostname into a web browser.
 * To access the Pre-Registration UI after the installation is complete, use the below link:
     * `<your console hostname>/pre-registration-ui`
     * To avoid issues with the pre-registration page not loading properly.
 Make sure you access the page using the domain name of the console VM and not its IP Address.
 If you do not have a DNS server on your network to translate the console VM domain name to its IP Address, you can add a static DNS mapping of the console machine’s domain name and IP Address on your machine.
-In Linux/MAC, this mapping can be done in the /etc/hosts file.
-In Windows this can be done in the C:\Windows\System32\drivers\etc\hosts file.
+In Linux/MAC, this mapping can be done in the `/etc/hosts` file.
+In Windows this can be done in the `C:\Windows\System32\drivers\etc\hosts` file.

 * While testing:
-    * You can connect to it using OTP and the static OTP value: `111111`.
+    * You can connect to the pre-registration interface using static OTP value: `111111`.
 To set up random OTPs to be sent to the user's email, see the below email configuration instructions.
-    * You can use this fake valid postal code: `14022`
+    * You can use this fake valid postal code: `14022` when registering on the pre-registration interface.

 ## 7. Email Configuration
 ### 7.1 References